QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 converges to a unique limiting distribution that does not depend on initial conditions.

-Although we will not prove this here, we see it in the simulation above.
+Although we will not prove this here, we can see it in the simulation above.

-By $t=500$ or $t=750$ the densities are barely changing.
+By $t=500$ or $t=750$ the distributions are barely changing.

 If you test a few different initial conditions, you will see that they do not affect long-run outcomes.

 ## Restock frequency

-As an exercise, let's study the probability of firms needing to restock over a given time perion.
+As an exercise, let's study the probability that firms need to restock over a given time perion.

 In the exercise, we will